 Mystery Plot.
 The solution is simple but clever.
 It takes up only a few pages of the last two chapters (the end of Chapter 13).
 The finale offers a nicely-done thriller and piece of story telling (Chapter 14).

 So Much Blood has an interesting, hard-to-pull-off kind of mystery puzzle.
 For most of the book, the mysterious events just do not seem to make sense.
 They seem to require actions that are implausible, and which violate what we know about the characters.
 Then, at the end, the solution explains what is going on, and everything becomes part of a logical pattern.
 This sort of plot structure was sometimes used by Baroness Orczy.
 BIG SPOILERS.
-Examples of such apparent implausibilties: Why would anyone kill this victim?
+Examples of such apparent implausibilities: Why would anyone kill this victim?
 Why would psychoanalyst Lorenz Tibor be carrying around poison?
 Obnoxious as Tibor is, it is hard to think of this non-political man as a secret Nazi spy who is using poison to advance Nazi sabotage.
 And if Tibor is the source of the poison, how could the intelligent Tibor be so careless with it?
 None of this makes much sense.
 It just does not add up.
 Only at the end does this author introduce new perspectives, which give a logical explanation.

 The subplot about the thrown siphon (Chapter 5) comes to an interesting solution (end of Chapter 13).
 I'm not sure if this solution is fairly clued.
 But it is logical and explains things in an unexpected way.
 This subplot is unrelated to the main mystery plot, except that it involves the same killer.
 The subplot also has medical aspects.